/images/resources/operate/tutorials-upgrades.png

 Test the New Image

-For major upgrades, there may be changes to the database schema to add new tables or columns.
-Upgrade the database first.
+When required, make schema upgrades to data sources before updating workloads of the Curity Identity Server.
+The Upgrade Data Sources tutorial explains how ways to automate schema upgrades.
 Database schemas are backwards compatible with recent versions of the Curity Identity Server.
-However, if you are on a very old version, consult the upgrade release notes to understand the sequence of database upgrades.
+However, if you are on a very old version, consult the upgrade instructions to understand the sequence of schema changes.

 Ensure Zero Downtime